 - Compression bags tend to go with me on most trips because I like traveling carry-on only whenever possible.
 They minimize the space clothes take up in your bag and make overpacking dangerously easy.
 This works out well for me because I like to serve lots of looks on vacation.

 - When I travel, I like to spend as much time exploring and experiencing as I can.
 This means not looking for outlets or waiting for my phone or tablet to charge at any time.
 For this, a reliable power bank is my hero.
-Be sure to fully charge it before heading out and then, as needed, overnight and you should be good to go.
+Be sure to fully charge it before your trip then as needed while traveling and you’ll be good to go.

-- To maximize space and avoid checking bags, I use a set of travel-size containers.
-This allows me to have all my favorite beauty and hair goods on hand without any bulk.
+- To maximize space and avoid checking bags, I use a set of travel-size containers, which allows me to have all my favorite beauty and hair goods on hand without any bulk.
 These containers are leak-proof and each holds enough product, in my experience, for at least a week-long trip.

 I hope these essential travel products help you take your next trip in comfort and style.
 I’m nosy so, what travel do you have coming up?
 I’m heading to Blue Ridge at the end of this month and D.C. in November.
 As always, thanks for reading!